Terraform

 -

-- When you run terraform apply, Terraform:- Creates the infrastructure.
+terraform apply, Terraform:- Creates the infrastructure.

 - Updates the state file with details of the created resources (like IDs, attributes, etc.).